 psychologists for specific therapy sessions.
 All this will be agreed with you and written down in your care plan so everyone including yourself knows what the aims of these sessions are.

 Making sure we are helping you make progress

-We do this by holding regular reviews with you, your family and the care team working with you.
+We do this by holding regular reviews with you, your family, friends and carers and the care team working with you.